reactioncommerce/docs/docs/deploying-open-commerce.md

 # Deploying Open Commerce

-Open Commerce is an open source eCommerce platform suitable for use in product.
+Open Commerce is an open source eCommerce platform suitable for use in production.
 All services are either publicly available Docker images on DockerHub or are Git repositories that include a `Dockerfile` so that you can build your own Docker image after customizing the service.
 This means that you can deploy the Open Commerce system on any infrastructure that supports running a Docker container cluster with a shared network.

 ## Deploying Open Commerce on Digital Ocean